jbroadway/docs/docs/1.0/creator-tools/creating-a-custom-set.md

 The Flipside Creator Tools also let you specify certain movable elements of your set.
 These act like props that are built right into your set.

+To mark an object as a prop element, add a **Prop Element** component to it in the **Inspector** window.
+Here you can choose whether your prop is affected by gravity or not, and also assign custom [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) to be triggered when the following interactions happen:

 ![PropElement component](https://www.flipsidexr.com/files/docs/screenshots/prop-elements.png)

-To mark an object as a prop element, add a **Prop Element** component to it in the **Inspector** window.
-Currently the only option a prop has is whether it is affected by gravity or not.
+* **On Begin Interaction** - A user grabbed the prop.
+* **On End Interaction** - A user let go of the prop.
+* **On Use Button Down** - A user pressed the trigger while holding the prop.
+* **On Use Button Up** - A user released the trigger while holding the prop.

 You'll also notice that when you add a **Prop Element** component, a **Nav Mesh Modifier** is also added for you automatically with its **Ignore From Build** setting checked.
 This ensures that props